-A hazardous material is any item or agent, biological, chemical, radiological, or physical, which has the potential to cause harm to humans, animals, or the environment, either by itself or through interaction with other factors.
+Hazardous Materials (HAZMAT) Overview Overview which has the po itself or through Emergency Respo A hazardous material is any item or agent, biological, chemical, radiological, or physical, which has the potential to cause harm to humans, animals, or the environment, either by itself or through interaction with other factors.
 Based on the Frequency,.
 Data from the Emergency Response Specialist FDEP was cross-referenced with local data to arrive at the figures incorporated into the LMS Vulnerability Assessment.

-Potential Magnitude 18 / 30

-Injuries/Deaths Infrastructure

-Very Low Low
+Frequency Probability P otential Magnitud de 18 / 30 Very High Very High Injuries/Deaths Infrastructure 10 / 10 5/5 Very Low 1/5 Very Low 1/5 Low 2 / 5